yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/_index.md

 isTocNested: true
 showAsideToc: true
 ---
-Following are the recommended projects for implementing Golang applications using the YugabyteDB YSQL API.
+The following projects are recommended for implementing Golang applications using the YugabyteDB YSQL API.

 | Project | Type | Support Level |
 | :------ | :--- | :------------ |